jvandemo/hb-bootstrap/README.md

 ## Documentation

-The documentation is included in the boilerplate for your convenience (meanwhile it demonstrates how you can easily create new layouts in your website):
+The documentation is included in the boilerplate for your convenience (at the same time it demonstrates how you can easily create new layouts in your website):

 ![](http://i.imgur.com/mJTLMQz.png)